K1llshot007/cse597project/README.md

 ### Step 2: Download Pre-Trained Diffuser
    Download the pre-trained diffuser model fine-tuned on the extrapolated dataset.
 Detailed instructions for downloading the model can be found in the original README file included in this repository.
-   - **Optional:** If you prefer, you can train the model from scratch using the provided dataset.
+   - If you prefer, you can train the model from scratch using the provided dataset.
 Dataset download links are also included in the original README file.

 ### Step 3: Fine-Tune the Model
    Fine-tune the pre-trained diffuser model using the `train.py` script.
 Run the following command to begin training: